Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 "...I didn’t know you felt that strongly about it," she said, softly.
 It was an apology, of the kind that had let their marriage last as long and healthily as it had.

 "I’ve had my perspective changed a little.
-It’s...different, in this seat."
+It’s... different, in this seat."

 "No longer a joking matter?"